 History of the Trail

 LeTort Spring Run was named after James LeTort, the first European to settle in Cumberland County.
 LeTort set up a trading post between 1713 and 1719, and operated it for over 20 years.
 Later industry along the trail included tanneries, mills and a distillery and a modern day quarry.
 Interpretive signage along the trail speaks more to James LeTort, industry along the spring and the South Mountain Railroad.

 Landscape of the Trail

 Birding on the Trail

-The variety of habitats along the trail (aquatic, marsh and wooded) make LeTort Spring Run Nature Trail a prime place to see waterfowl like Great Herrings, Mallards and Canada Geese, and other species like woodpeckers, Black Crows and migrating wobblers.
+The variety of habitats along the trail (aquatic, marsh and wooded) make the nature trail a prime place to see waterfowl like Great Herrings, Mallards and Canada Geese, and other species like woodpeckers, Black Crows and migrating wobblers.